Mansoor Amjad: International career

 In 2005, the Australia A cricket team visited Pakistan; Amjad played two matches and took five wickets.
 He played a Pakistan Cricket Board side match for the Green team after Australia's tour, taking two wickets and scoring 29 runs.
 Amjad played a side match for Pakistan A against England that year.

 Pakistan A won the EurAsia Cricket Series in Abu Dhabi against India the following year, and Amjad took four wickets; one was from Rohit Sharma.
 Amjad was named the bowler of the tournament, with 12 wickets in five matches.
 He was part of the Leicestershire Foxes, who won England's T20 Blast that year.

 Amjad played county cricket for Leicestershire in the summer of 2007, and was asked to join the Pakistan A team in August of that year to play Australia's A team in Pakistan.
 He was then chosen to play against South Africa, and was Pakistan's high scorer with 42 runs.

 Amjad's Twenty20 International debut was in April 2008 against Bangladesh in Karachi.
 Asked to bowl the sixteenth over, he took wickets on the second, fifth, and sixth balls for a hat-trick and dismissed Mahmudullah, Mashrafe Murtaza for an overall number of 1-0-3-3.
 In June 2008, Amjad made his One Day International debut in the Asia Cup; he took one wicket, conceding 44 runs in his allotted eight overs against Sri Lanka.

 Foreign teams and leagues

 Amjad signed his first overseas contract in 2006 with the Fleetwood Hesketh Cricket Club in Southport, playing three matches and taking nine wickets.
 He signed with Leicestershire after he was recalled to Pakistan, playing for the Foxes through 2007.

+Coaching career

+Amjad was appointed by the Pakistan Cricket Board as senior men's fielding coach in July 2026, succeeding Shane McDermott.
+He had previously served as fielding coach for the Pakistan U19 team and Pakistan Shaheens.